Luka Doncic scores 49 points, Mavs beat Pelicans 125-118

 TIP-INS

-Mavericks: Dorian Finney-Smith scored 14 points. … Reggie Bullock (left hip contusion), Trey Burke (left shoulder sprain) and Frank Ntilikina (left ankle soreness) all sat out after being listed as questionable entering the day.
-Bullock and Burke both were missing their second straight game while Ntilikina had played in Dallas’ previous contest on Tuesday night. … Played their eighth game this season without trailing once.
+Mavericks: Combined to make 19 of 40 3-pointers (47.5%) for the game. … Dorian Finney-Smith scored 14 points. … Reggie Bullock (left hip contusion), Trey Burke (left shoulder sprain) and Frank Ntilikina (left ankle soreness) all sat out.
+Bullock and Burke both were missing their second straight game.
+Ntilikina had played in Dallas’ previous contest. … Played their eighth game this season without trailing once.

 Pelicans: Shot 12 of 28 (42.9%) from 3-point range. … Valanciunas’ double-double was his 35th this season. … Outscored Dallas 54-46 in the paint and converted 17 offensive rebounds into 25 second-chance points. … Brandon Ingram and Devonte’ Graham each scored 12 points and Tony Snell added 11.